-For sure, the Sinclairs made their mark on Scotland, but they are not a Highland clan with a prehistory stretching back to early times.
+The history of the Sinclair family in Scotland is a subject of intense interest, especially after the publication of The Da Vinci Code.
+Sadly, this has continued a myth-making process that was started long ago by the Victorians.
+For sure, the Sinclairs made their mark on Scotland but they are not a Highland clan with a prehistory stretching back to early times.
 The first Sinclair was supposed to have arrived in Scotland from England around 1067, a consequence of the uneasy rivalry between the Scottish king Malcolm and William, the Norman conqueror of England.
-This was the story told by van Bassan and repeated by Father Hay in his genealogy of the Roslin St. Clairs about 1700.
-However, it is just as likely that, according to a contemporary chronicler, the St. Clairs accompanied king William "the Lion" on his return to Scotland in 1174 after imprisonment in Normandy.
+This was the story told by Jacob van Bassan and repeated by Father Hay in his genealogy of the Roslin St. Clairs about 1700.
+However, it is just as likely that, according to a contemporary chronicler, the St. Clairs accompanied King William ‘the Lion’ on his return to Scotland in 1174, following his imprisonment in Normandy.